 Containment

-nned entry of foreign nationals. nducted Random COVID-19 tests for migrant workers, luding cleaners.
+٠ Banned entry of foreign nationals.

+٠ Conducted Random COVID-19 tests for

+migrant workers, including cleaners.

+٠ Revised Home self-isolation to 14 days

+post discharge.

-vised Home self-isolation to 14 days post discharge. quired foreigners entering Brunei to pay BND 1,000 for VID-19 lab tests.
+• Required foreigners entering Brunei to pay BND 1,000 for COVID-19 lab tests.

-rted to conduct nationwide survey to assess COVID-19 nmunity spread.
+• Started to conduct nationwide survey to

+• assess COVID-19 community spread.

-owed daily limited service across borders-only 25 npanies that are registered are allowed to cross the der.
+٠ Allowed daily limited service across

+borders-only 25 companies that are

+registered are allowed to cross the border.

-ended "stay home, stay safe" campaign until July 31 rted the first phase of the de-escalation plan from y 16 to lift the COVID-19 restrictions.
-This first phase in reduction of social distancing measures will include ving schools, gyms and fitness centres, sports facilities door and outdoor), restaurants, cafes and food courts well as stalls and markets.
+•

+• Extended "stay home, stay safe" campaign until July 31

+٠ Started the first phase of the de-escalation

+plan from May 16 to lift the COVID-19

+restrictions.
+This first phase in the reduction

+of social distancing measures will include

+driving schools, gyms and fitness centres, sports facilities (indoor and outdoor),

+restaurants, cafes and food courts as well

+as stalls and markets.

-sumed restaurant dine-in services with precautions. od premise operators are allowed to take in 30 percent heir seating, but buffets are not allowed pared repatriation plan for Bruneian students.
+• Resumed restaurant dine-in services with

+precautions.
+Food premise operators are

+allowed to take in 30 percent of their

+seating, but buffets are not allowed

+• Prepared repatriation plan for Bruneian students.

-rted reopening of mosques for Friday prayers after two nths.
+• Started reopening of mosques for Friday

+prayers after two months.

-rted to partially reopen schools.
-Students in Year 6, 8, Express, 11, 12 and 13 will be the first groups to return school in the first phase of reopening, while other pupils continue with online lessons.
+٠ Started to partially reopen schools.

+Students in Year 6, 8, 10 Express, 11, 12

+and 13 will be the first groups to return to

-ceived 'travel bubble' proposals from three countries- Ministry of Foreign Affairs (MFA) received two official ers, from China on May 29 and Singapore on June 3 to tart bilateral travel, while waiting for Malaysia to submit ir formal proposal that would allow Bruneians to cross border.
+school in the first phase of reopening, while

+other pupils will continue with online lessons.

+Received 'travel bubble' proposals from

+• three countries-the Ministry of Foreign

+Affairs (MFA) received two official offers,

+from China on May 29 and Singapore on

+June 3 to restart bilateral travel, while

+waiting for Malaysia to submit their formal

+proposal that would allow Bruneians to

+cross the border.

-sumed outdoor sport activities with caution.
+• Resumed outdoor sport activities with caution.

-rted re-opening of Bandarku Ceria for vendors, ividual leisure activities.
+Started re-opening of Bandarku Ceria for

+• vendors, individual leisure activities.

-sumed operation of centers for child care and people of different abilities.
+٠ Resumed operation of centers for child

+care and people with different abilities.

-nounced decision to skip this year's Haj pilgrimage over VID-19 concerns.
+٠ Announced decision to skip this year's Haj

-ered the second level of the government's four level escalation plan for COVID-19 restrictions.
-This level enable eateries, fitness and sporting centres and ving schools to increase occupancy from 30 percent to percent of their premise capacity.

-nducted random swab tests for primary school dents, teachers, and staff.

-quired swab tests for inbound foreign workers.

-ported no active case since June 16, with the total nber of confirmed cases remaining at 141, comprising 3 discharged and 3 deaths.
+pilgrimage over COVID-19 concerns.

+٠ Entered the second level of the

+government's four level de-escalation plan

+for COVID-19 restrictions.
+This level will